9 Songs: Reception

-9 Songs holds a score of 24% on Rotten Tomatoes based on 97 reviews with an average rating of 4.38/10.
-The site's consensus states: "The unerotic sex scenes quickly become tedious to watch, and the lovers lack the personality necessary to make viewers care about them."
+Metacritic, which uses a weighted average, assigned the a score of 43 out of 100, based on 29 critics, indicating "mixed or average" reviews.

 Derek Malcolm of The Guardian praised the film: "Nine Songs looks like a porn movie, but it feels like a love story.
 The sex is used as a metaphor for the rest of the couple's relationship.
 And it is shot with Winterbottom's customary sensitivity."

 Radio Times gave a lackluster review, awarding it two stars out of five, claiming: "From the hot, blurry chaos of the gigs to the sparsely furnished flat where the couple unite, this is very much an exercise in style over content.
 As such, some will find it a rewarding art house experiment with much to recommend it, others watching simply for the explicit and unsimulated lovemaking may well find it boring and pretentious."

 Writing for East Bay Express, Luke Y. Thompson claimed: "Michael Winterbottom delivers the sex, and not much else."
 He continued: "Though there isn't much narrative in effect, Winterbottom does quite literally build to a climax...O'Brien is well endowed, while Stilley is all natural...If the movie were any longer, the onscreen events might become a lot more tedious, but there are just enough different things each time to avoid dull repetition.
 You may have seen a handjob onscreen, for instance, but have you ever seen a foot job?
 It's interesting, to say the least."